-(1) Certain non-IFRS measures are utilized by the Company as measures of financial performance.
+Certain non-IFRS measures are utilized by the Company as measures of financial performance.
 Non-IFRS measures do not have any standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.
 Non-IFRS measures included are: incentive compensation expenses as a % of revenue, total compensation expenses as a % of revenue, non-compensation expenses as a % of revenue, total expenses as a % of revenue, and book value per diluted common share.
 (2) Incentive compensation expenses include the National Health Insurance Tax applicable to the UK.

-(3) Total compensation expenses include the National Health Insurance Tax applicable to the UK.
+(3) Total compensation expenses include incentive compensation and salaries and benefits, but exclude hiring incentives, which are included in development costs.
 (4) Book value per diluted common share, a non-IFRS measure, is calculated as total common shareholders' equity divided by the number of diluted common shares outstanding at the end of the period.